KSouthwood/ErrorCorrecting_Encoder-Decoder/correcter/README.md

 Write a program that creates errors in the input text, 1 random error per 3 characters. i.e. "abc" can be "\*bc" or "a\*c" or "ab\*", where * is a random character.

+##### Stage 2: Symbol-level correction code
+Update program to now take the input text and encode the message by tripling all the symbols.
+Simulate transmission of the text by introducing errors into it (as done in stage 1), and finally decoding the message.
+Output the result of each step.